elixirchat/elixirchat-js-sdk/README.md

 ## 1. How to add a fully implemented ElixirChat widget to your website

-> _Check out the example in [/build/examples/sdk.html](https://github.com/elixirchat/elixirchat-widget/blob/master/build/examples/sdk.html)_
+> _Check out the example [/build/examples/widget.html](https://github.com/elixirchat/elixirchat-widget/blob/master/build/examples/widget.html)_

 ### a) Via package manager
 Run `npm i elixirchat --save` and then add this code: